-CTI (Centre de Transit International).
-International Transit Center.
+CTI (Centre de Transit International - International Transit Center).
 A switch that carries international calls to foreign operators' networks.

 Unbundling.
 An incumbent operator, owner of the local loop, has an obligation to provide pairs of copper wires to third-party operators, in exchange for compensation.
 Such third-party operators install their own transmission equipment in order to connect their networks to their customers' premises.
-Partial unbundling allows a third-party operator to take over the internet connection while the incumbent operator still provides telephony subscription and services.
+Partial unbundling allows a third-party operator to take over the Internet connection while the incumbent operator still provides telephony subscription and services.
 Full unbundling allows a third-party operator to connect the entire customer line to its own network, and thus to offer both telephony and broadband services.

 DSLAM (Digital Subscriber Line Access).
 ADSL equipment located at a telephone exchange.
 It is an electronic assembly holding several cards that are equivalent to the client filter and modem.
-The filter separates incoming phone and data signals, and the modem translates back the ATM cells (small packets transported over ATM connections).
+The filter separates incoming phone and Data signals, and the modem translates back the ATM cells (small packets transported over ATM connections)

-EDGE (Enhanced Data Rates for GSM Evolution). is a Mobile telephony standard that builds on GPRS, which is a GSM extension with backward compatibility.
+EDGE (Enhanced Data Rates for GSM Evolution) is a Mobile telephony standard that builds on GPRS, which is a GSM extension with backward compatibility.

 ISP (Internet Service Provider).
-A company or an organization offering internet access to retail, professional, and business users.
+Company or organization offering Internet access to private users, professionals and businesses.

 Radio-relay system.
-Technique used to transmit a signal (voice, data or video) by radio wave.
+Technique used to transmit a signal (Voice, Data or video) by radio wave.
 These links consist of relays that are installed on pylons or at high points which are used to ensure that the signal is routed from the source to the destination.